 Dr Meika Skuse BVBiol, BVSc

-She and her husband Joe enjoy camping and bike riding, and with the arrival of their son Toby this year, she is keen to get him involved in all the north east has to offer.
+She and her husband Joe enjoy camping and bike riding, and with the arrival of their son Toby last year, she is keen to get him involved in all the north east has to offer.

 Dr Joe Skuse BVBiol, BVSc